codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="50%"
 %}

-From the same dialog you can also choose a specific trigger to "emulate" for this branch, if you have connected multiple triggers on the same pipeline.
+From the same dialog, you can also choose a specific trigger to "emulate" for this branch if you have connected multiple triggers on the same pipeline.

 ## Restricting which branches to build

-While the auto-build nature of Codefresh for all branches, is what you want most times, for larger projects you might wish to restrict pipeline running only on specific branches.
+The auto-build nature of Codefresh for all branches, is what you want most times.
+For larger projects you might wish to restrict pipelines running only on specific branches.

 This is performed by filling [the branch field]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/#pull-request-target-branch-and-branch) in the trigger dialog with a regular expression.